opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 \____/ .___/\___/_/ /_/____/\___/\__,_/_/   \___/_/ /_/  /_____/\___/_/ /_/\___/_/ /_/_/ /_/ /_/\__,_/_/  /_/|_|
     /_/

-[INFO] [Test Execution ID]: 08ad495b-e63a-476a-add5-965f1bebac05 [INFO] Executing test with workload [neural_search], test_procedure [sparse-search] and provision_config_instance ['external'] with version [2.19.0].
+[INFO] [Test Execution ID]: b8d17b2d-746b-48a6-af43-556005590efc [INFO] Executing test with workload [neural_search], test_procedure [sparse-search] and provision_config_instance ['external'] with version [2.19.0].

-[WARNING] merges_total_time is 100 ms indicating that the cluster is not in a defined clean state.
+[WARNING] merges_total_time is 102 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
-[WARNING] indexing_total_time is 461 ms indicating that the cluster is not in a defined clean state.
+[WARNING] indexing_total_time is 32 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
-[WARNING] refresh_total_time is 125 ms indicating that the cluster is not in a defined clean state.
-Recorded index time metrics may be misleading.
+[WARNING] refresh_total_time is 93 ms indicating that the cluster is not in a defined clean state.
-[WARNING] flush_total_time is 104 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
 Running delete-target-index                                                    [100% done] Running delete-ingest-pipeline                                                 [100% done] Running delete-ml-model-sparse                                                 [100% done]